socialfoundations/lawma/data_generation/README.md

-# Generate classification tasks from the Supreme Court and Songer databases
+# Generate the legal classification tasks from the Supreme Court and Songer databases

 Here we provide the steps to generate the legal classification tasks considered in our work.